Home of English Grammar

 5. My parents disapproved of my living alone.

-7. The committee approved the proposal.
+7. After a long discussion, the committee approved the proposal.

 8. Many of the panelists were opposed to the idea.